dotenv-org/dotenv-vault/README.md

 $ git push
 ```

 That's it!
 On deploy, your `.env.vault` file will be decrypted on boot, and its secrets injected into your app's environment variables.

-This cloud agnostic approach is an order of magnitude safer than scattering your secrets across multiple platforms and tools.
+This cloud-agnostic solution is safer than scattering your secrets across multiple platforms and tools.

 #### Requirements